GroupProject2020/Ovito/doc/python/introduction/overview.rst

 Overview
 ==================================

-OVITO's scripting interface provides access to most of program features.
-Using Python scripting, you can do many things that are already familiar from the graphical user interface (and even a few more):
+The scripting interface gives you access to most of OVITO's program features.
+Using Python scripting, you can do many things that are already familiar from the graphical user interface (and even some more):

   * :ref:`Import data from external files <file_io_overview>`
   * :ref:`Apply modifiers to a dataset and configure them <modifiers_overview>`